vercel/next.js/docs/guides/next-cookies.md

 ## Server-side cookies with Next.js

-Working with cookies on the server-side with Next.js is just like you would expect.
-However, Next.js provides you with a `context.req.cookies` JavaScript object containing all the cookies.
+Next.js provides you with a `context.req.cookies` JavaScript object containing all the cookies.

 If you export an async function called [`getServerSideProps`](https://nextjs.org/docs/basic-features/data-fetching#getserversideprops-server-side-rendering) from a page, Next.js will pre-render this page on each request using the data returned by `getServerSideProps`.